BookStackApp/website/content/blog/bookstack-release-v22-03.md

 ### WYSIWYG Editor Task-Lists

 You can now have checkbox task-lists within the WYSIWYG editor.
-Such lists have been part of the BookStack Markdown editor's capabilities for a long time but now the editors are aligned on supporting this option.
+Such lists have been part of BookStack's markdown editor capabilities for a long time but now the editors are aligned on supporting this option.
 Task-lists can be found in the list section overflow in the WYSIWYG toolbar: